SPC-QC-104 Module

 FLIM and FCS Data Analysis

-For advanced fluorescence lifetime imaging (FLIM) and single-curve data analysis, please use SPCImage.
+For advanced fluorescence lifetime imaging (FLIM) and single-curve data analysis, please use SPCImage NG.

 For advanced visualisation and analysis of dynamic effects, please use SPCDynamics.